-You can find a little bit of everything on PeerHub so it can be a good marketplace if you are looking to buy or sell something that is traditional or more on the eclectic side.
+You can find a little bit of everything on PeerHub.
+So, it can be a good marketplace if you are looking to buy or sell both traditional and eclectic items.

 13. PennySaver USA

-You can also publish paid ads on PennySaver as well and it is very much like the classified section you would find in your local newspaper.
+You can also publish paid ads on PennySaver as well.
+It is very much like the classified section you would find in your local newspaper.

 14. Ads Globe

-This is entirely free to use and you can buy or sell just about anything.
-ClassifiedAds.com has a very simple layout and is reminiscent of the classified ads you would see in a newspaper except pictures are uploaded.
+This site is entirely free to use, and you can buy or sell just about anything.
+ClassifiedAds.com has a very simple layout and is reminiscent of the classified ads you would see in a newspaper except with pictures uploaded.

-As with many of the other alternative sites, you will have the most success using ClassifiedAds.com if you live in a large city.
+As with many of the other Craigslist alternatives, you will have the most success using ClassifiedAds.com if you live in a large city.
 Although, they do have boards for many smaller regions across each state as well.

 16. US Free Ads

 US Free Ads has been around since 1999.
 It still has a very basic layout reminiscent of circa-2000 websites.
-Unlike some of the other sites that allow unlimited postings for sellers, a free membership with US Free Ads only allows you to list 2 products at once.
+Unlike some of the other sites that allow unlimited postings for sellers, a free membership with US Free Ads will enable you to only list two products at once.